fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

  - All functions should not mutate the input collection
  - All functions should have a variant with a [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random) parameter
  - Shared Random instance will be used for all basic functions.
 In .NET 6 and higher [Random.Shared](https://learn.microsoft.com/en-us/dotnet/api/system.random.shared) will be used, otherwise Fsharp.Core defined shared instance.
+ - There are new methods in [Random in .NET 8](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#methods-for-working-with-randomness), they can be conditionally used when implementing this RFC

 ### Shuffle